Hybrid work & burnout: what it is and how employers can help

 To make the most of their in-office days, ask your teams to abandon admin tasks in favor of brainstorming sessions and business lunches with co-workers.
 If you have team members who still need to isolate, establish some fun after-work activities they can join in online.
 Whether it's a virtual happy hour or an online art class, there are tons of new ways to gather your teams to bond over a glass of wine or try something new.

-Hosting a meeting is another fantastic method for strengthening company culture and boosting your teams’ motivation.
+Hosting a weekly all-hands meeting is another fantastic method for strengthening company culture and boosting your teams’ motivation.
 Asking different departments to share critical updates and celebrate milestones together can help diminish the silo effect and break down the barriers that grow even easier when working remotely.

 Gather those who can come into the office to wrap up the week and enjoy a few drinks afterward.
 But make sure remote workers feel part of the action by investing in technology to stream the session from home seamlessly.